rbuwa/magic_watch/README.md

-This project is to get information from mqtt broker , i try to creater a watch using magicblock.io platform and pudhbullet , i am able to create date , time ,phone notification counter and illuminance meter in this version 1 project
+This project is to get information from mqtt broker , i try to creater a watch using magicblock.io platform and pushbullet , i am able to create date , time ,phone notification counter and illuminance meter in this version 1 project

-Date and time fetch by the ntpclient server
+Date and time is fetched by the ntpclient server

+illuminasity is fetched throught the magicblock.io app

+Notifications are fetch throught the pushbullet app

 You have to create pushbullet account to setup the notification refer this video:https://youtu.be/SQSesbcSWr4